azure-data-ai/cognitive-ai-performance-analysis/README.md

 # cognitive-ai-performance-test

-## Purpose
-To demonstrate the performance / response time of cognitive services API
+This repo had modules to compare and demonstrate the performance / response time of cognitive services API

+## Getting Started
+* git clone
+* Rename config-template.py to config.py and add/update all the required properties/key/urls in the config.py
+* run pip install -r requirements.txt

 ## Module Description
   Tobe updated ...